Pakistan Football Federation: History

 One of the regional federations to organise football in what is now Pakistan Territory was the North-West India Football Association, established in 1932 and reportedly encompassing football control in Punjab, NWFP, Sindh and Balochistan.

 Thus, on 5 December 1947 the Pakistan Football Federation was created.
 Mohammad Ali Jinnah, Pakistan's first Governor-General, became the patron-in-chief, and in 1948, the PFF became affiliated with FIFA.
 It was also one of the founding members of the Asian Football Confederation in 1954.
-PFF organized the first National Football Championship from 28 May to 5 June 1948 in Karachi, with Sindh Red beating Sindh Blue in the final.

-However, the game could not develop as smoothly as it should have.
-Pakistan's participation in international competitions has not been regular.
-The standard achieved in the early 1950s could not be maintained because of lack of organization of the game.
+Despite the federation's headquarters being officially relocated between different cities, it reportedly lacked a permanent office for much of its early history.
+The federation's affairs were instead administered without a fixed office, with successive officials conducting its business from wherever they were based.
+In March 1966, reportedly the headquarters of the Pakistan Football Federation was shifted to Rawalpindi from Peshawar.
+On 6 May 1969, it was reportedly shifted to Lahore.

+In 1976, during the presidency of Abdul Sattar Gabol, the foundations of Football House were laid in Lyari, Karachi.
+The federation's administrative work was subsequently conducted from Football House, which functioned as the PFF headquarters.

+In 2004, FIFA House Lahore replaced the Football House of Lyari as PFF headquarters.